suan/git-sanity/README.md

 git-sanity
 ===============
-An extra set of git commands, particularly helpful in dealing with github-fork workflows.
+An extra set of git commands and hooks, particularly helpful in rigid, fork-based, corporate git workflows.

 Usage
 -----